Brassica-Trait-Ontology/brato/README.md

 Terms are collected from various projects including OREGIN, RIPR (UK), Rapsodyn (France).
 BRATO development is conducted by Earlham Institute (UK), Southern Cross University (Australia) and INRA (France).

-This work was supported by UK Biotechnology and Biological Sciences Research Council as part of the BBSRC Renewable Industrial Products from Rapeseed (RIPR) Programme (BB/L002124/1)
+This work was supported by
+* UK Biotechnology and Biological Sciences Research Council as part of the BBSRC Renewable Industrial Products from Rapeseed (RIPR) Programme (BB/L002124/1)
+* The RAPSODYN project (grant nb.
+ANR-11-BTBR-0004) is funded by the French program “Investments for the Future” (2012-2019).
+More information on http://www.rapsodyn.fr/rapsodyn_eng/.

 BRATO is based on the Crop Ontology Trait Dictionary Version 5.